pchen-csu/htl-assessment/README.md

 'Setup' tab:

 - Please note the disclaimer and additional information in this tab.
-- Click the 'Load Aspen V10.0 file' to extract simulation results from the Aspen Plus file.
-Because of the directory locations in the macro code, the Aspen Plus file *must* be in V10.0.
+- Click the 'Load Aspen V10.0 file' to extract simulation results from the saved Aspen Plus file.
+  - Because of the directory locations in the macro code, the Aspen Plus file *must* be in V10.0.
 If using a different version of Aspen Plus, the directory locations must be changed in the 'Setup' tab VBA code.
 - Aspen Plus results will be reported in the given units in cells G14:H28.
 - Throughout the worksheet, orange cells can be changed directly by the user.